 The ULSTEIN J102 vessel uses a hybrid solution that combines a clean-burning hydrogen fuel cell system and a small battery energy storage system.
 This allows the WTIV to operate in zero-emission mode for 75 per cent of its operational time, which is when it is in a jacked-up position performing crane operations.

-Ulstein chose to store the hydrogen on board in a flexible, containerised hydrogen gas storage system, making the vessel independent of hydrogen bunkering infrastructure.
+Ulstein has chosen to store the hydrogen on board in a flexible, containerised hydrogen gas storage system, making the vessel independent of hydrogen bunkering infrastructure.
 The hydrogen gas can be refilled by trucks at the quayside, or the storage containers can be lifted off the vessel and transported to an inland hydrogen plant for bunkering.

 The current set up of the ULSTEIN J102 vessel already reduces CO₂ emissions by 4 000 metric tons and decreases emissions per installation cycle by 25 per cent compared with conventional power systems.